lecbe/flexible-gatsby/content/blog/conference-on-javascript/index.md

 Google describes this trend as such:

-"Instead of providing answers to your inquiries - play and play again: we'll help you to continue where you left off (...), we'll provide new features in terms of your entertainment experience that will help you to meet the current needs of all kinds of entertainment".
+Instead of providing answers to your inquiries - play and play again: we'll help you to continue where you left off (...), we'll provide new features in terms of your entertainment experience that will help you to meet the current needs of all kinds of entertainment.

 Would you like to prepare yourself for this?